Is Sparkling Juice Safe During Pregnancy? (Updated 2026 Guide)

 What's Safe

-• Simple ingredient lists with sparkling water, juice, and natural flavors
+• Simple ingredient lists with fruit juice concentrate, sparkling water, and natural flavors

-• Pasteurized juice (standard for commercial sparkling juices)
+• Pasteurized juice products (standard for commercial sparkling juices)

 What to Avoid

-• Artificial colors like Yellow 5 or Blue 1
+• Sparkling juices with artificial colors like Yellow 5, Red 40, or Blue 1

-• Caffeinated sparkling juice beverages (some energy style products)
+• Caffeinated sparkling juice beverages (keep under 200mg caffeine daily)

 Most Common Ingredients in Sparkling Juice Products